 Dr Piet talks warmly about the Latitude Group consultant who looked after him and his family: “Ilana helped us to compare multiple options, taking into account our desire to invest in real estate and not just make a donation.”

 “We found a project that we liked in Grenada.”
 “It had sound financials and the added benefit of free accommodation for one week per year if we choose to visit.”

-We carry out the initial Latitude Group due diligence.
+We carry out the initial Latitude due diligence.
 Dr Piet duly signs the client agreement, completes the necessary government forms, and provides the required supporting documentation.

-The Latitude Group legal and processing teams carefully review Dr Piet's application before submitting it.
+Latitude legal and processing teams carefully review Dr Piet's application before submitting it.
 In order to verify that Dr Piet meets requirements, The Grenada Citizenship by Investment Committee (CBIC) conducts thorough due diligence on him.

 The Grenada CBIC reviews Dr Piet's application and approves it.
 They issue a certification of registration we send to Dr Piet.
 He proceeds to pay the required government fees.

 Dr Piet receives his Grenada passport, confirming his new status.

 Although Latitude will help you cut through the paperwork, Dr Piet counsels that “you will need a lot of patience.
 His words of wisdom include the following advice: “Get your civil paperwork in order.
 Make sure your financial documentation is correct and up to date.”